ThomasRoca/Lecture-Columbia-Science-Po-2017/README.md

 ### 1. Data driven development
 - The open movement
-- Towards more accountable States
+- Towards more accountable States: from data hacktivism to open government
 - More efficient administration ?
 - Data and Open data in the private sector?
 - What about Development Assistance ?